FraunhIEE-UniKassel-PowSysStability/powfacpy/docs/source/introduction.rst

 ============

 *powfacpy* is a wrapper around the Python API of PowerFactory |copy| (software for power system simulation by DIgSILENT).
-You can automate almost anything in PowerFactory |copy| with the native API, but the syntax is quite verbose.
-Therefore, *powfacpy* provides interface classes to make your life easier.
+You can automate almost anything in PowerFactory |copy| with the native API, but the syntax can be verbose.
+Therefore, *powfacpy* provides features and interface classes to make your life easier.

 For example, setting attributes of an object in the PowerFactory |copy| database requires several lines of code with the native API.
 With the API of *powfacpy*, this is only one line: